 Dead fish floating on the canal leading to Trung Nghia 1 Lake.
 Photo: Trung Nhan

-Mr. Huynh Trung Nhan, Deputy Director of Da Nang Drainage and Wastewater Treatment Company, said that the company had sent staff to inspect the entire route but did not detect any illegal discharge.
-The fish deaths may have been due to low water levels in canals and lakes during the hot season, reducing oxygen levels in the water.
-On July 15-16, Da Nang had heavy rain, rainwater and wastewater exceeding overflow thresholds entered lakes and canals through the discharge gates, causing sudden changes in the water environment.
+Mr. Huynh Trung Nhan, Deputy Director of Da Nang Drainage and Wastewater Treatment Company, said that the company had sent staff to check the entire route but did not detect any illegal discharge.
+The fish deaths could be due to the low water level in the canals and lakes during the hot season, reducing the oxygen concentration in the water.
+On July 15-16, Da Nang had heavy rain, rainwater and wastewater exceeding the overflow thresholds entered the lakes and canals through the discharge gates, causing sudden changes in the water environment.

 Explaining the green scum appearing in many canals, a company representative said it was due to the growth of blue-green algae.
-Workers have collected the blue-green algae and treated the areas where fish died with chemicals to improve the landscape.
+Workers have now collected the blue-green algae and chemically treated the areas where fish died to improve the landscape.

 Water in Da Co canal has green scum.
 Photo: Ngoc Truong